KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    #INTEGRATOR ./mydeffile
    #INTFILE ./myintegrator

-If the :command:`#INTEGRATOR` the command occurs twice, the second replaces the first.

 .. _jacobian-cmd:

 #JACOBIAN
 ---------

 The :command:`#JACOBIAN` command controls which functions are generated to compute the Jacobian.
-The option inhibits the generation of the Jacobian routine.
-The option :command:`OFF` generates the Jacobian as a square :code:`NVAR x NVAR` matrix.
+The option :command:`OFF` inhibits the generation of the Jacobian routine.
+The option :command:`FULL` generates the Jacobian as a square :code:`NVAR x NVAR` matrix.
 It should be used if the integrator needs the whole Jacobians.
 The options :command:`SPARSE_ROW` and :command:`SPARSE_LU_ROW` (the default) both generate the Jacobian in sparse (compressed on rows) format.
 They should be used if the integrator needs the whole Jacobian, but in a sparse form.
 The format used is compressed on rows.
-With , KPP extends the number of nonzeros to account for the fill-in due to the LU decomposition.
+With :command:`SPARSE_LU_ROW`, KPP extends the number of nonzeros to account for the fill-in due to the LU decomposition.

 .. _language-cmd: